Better than Chocolate for Rapid Stress Relief

 “You got over 75% improvement in six minutes!"

 “Why didn’t you go for seven minutes?”

 “Good question.
 My presentation was limited to two hours.
 We did the experiment at the very end and simply ran out of time.
 Normally we would have continued the treatment longer with the goal of getting a complete resolution of all distress associated with the painful event.
 However, there are always situations where you have limited time but still need emotional relief.
 Examples could include something intensely emotional coming up at the very end of a therapy session or feeling anxious minutes before giving a speech.
-At such times as these, it is good to have a tool that can help very quickly.
+At such times like these, it is good to have a tool that can help very quickly.

 “How can I learn this Quick REMAP method?”

 “I have posted the shortest (and simplest) protocol, the Quick REMAP 4-point Rapid Relief Protocol, on my web site.
 I used this one with the thirteen participants from my presentation.
-Go to my web site, learn the technique, try it out and let me know what you experience.”
+Go to my web site, learn the technique, try it out, and let me know what you experience."